tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

   - **amortization of goodwill**: in modern accounting.
 Goodwill is continually tested for impairment, but isn't amortized.

 ### public utility depreciation policies
+- inadequate depreciation revealed by transfer from surplus and reserves such as in the case of Brooklyn Union Gas.
+- **variety of depreciation policies**
+  - *Depreciation Proper*
+    - *Straight-line method*: each class of depreciable property is written down by equal annual charges during the period of its estimated life
+    - *sinking-fund method*: the effect of this method is to make the deductions somewhat smaller in the earlier years and correspondingly higher in the later years.
+This is because depreciation is assumed to earn interest until the property is retired.
+    - *the over-all method*: single annual percentage to the entire depreciable property account is used, instead of varying rates to different classes of assets.
+The object is to arrive at a simple approximation of the actual depreciation.
+  - *retirement reserve methods*
+    - the intention of a retirement reserve is to have funds available when an asset retires.
+Over any long period of time, proper depreciation and proper retirement allowances should yield the same results.
+In reality the majority of retirement reserve policies operate simply to understate the current loss of property value and thus to overstate the earnings.
+    - various methods of calculating retirement reserves are:
+      - *percentage of gross*. this method would tend to approximate a regular depreciation rate if the percentage take were adequate.
+Generally this is not the case.
+      - *fixed rate per unit of product*.
+This method resembles the previous and is subject to the same criticism.
+Instead of a percentage of gross product, an example used is $2.7 in depreciation for every thousand kilowatt hours sold.
+      - *Over-all percentage of Gross for maintenance and depreciation combined*.
+By this method, the larger the amount spent for maintenance, the smaller the amount saved in a reserve for depreciation.
+      - *discretionary deductions*.
+The annual deduction is largely based on the judgement of the management.
+It might be the same or varying amount from year to year.
+    - **double accounting policies on depreciation.**
+      - regardless of what method is followed in the annual reports, practically every company follows the straight-line basis of depreciation in computing its income tax.
+As a result, the investor must determine whether the depreciation is representative of the linear or non-linear erosion that takes place on the value of the asset over time
+      - *Reasons for accepting, in general, the income tax base*.
+Graham presents 5 major reasons for accepting the income tax figure rather than the income statement as basis of depreciation:
+        - the straight-line basis follows a definite and logical accounting theory.
+If there is an excessive deduction, the Treasure Department wont' accept it.
+        - the inadequacy of the "retirement reserve" idea in general, has been shown by the necessity in many cases of making large transfers from surplus to support the retirement reserve.
+        - Since 1934, there has been an almost universal increase in the retirement allowances.
+This can be perceived as a strong indicator that past allowances were too small and therefore an overstatement of earnings.
+        - a number of state commissions and the federal commissions have now ordered companies within their jurisdictions to follow the income tax depreciation base.
+      - *instance when income tax basis should be rejected or questioned.* while Graham in general believes in accepting income tax basis, there may be times when figures in the annual report should be accepted, or even to seek a third basis.

 ### amortization charges from the investor's viewpoint